chkorn/FilterList/README.md

 			});

 # Options
 	actions: [							// Actions to provide?
 		{'test':[Regex or Null],
 		'title':'Text to display',		// You use {0} to display the current search string.
 		'help':'Help text',				// This setting is optional.
 If specified it is displayed instead of the test Regex.
+		'action':function(item, val)}	// Function to execute, the item parameter contains the list-item,
-		'action':function(val)}		// Function to execute, the val parameter contains the input elements value ],
+										// the val parameter contains the input elements value ],
 	delay: int, 						// Delay in milliseconds until the popup is shown.
 	help: bool,							// Display help at the end of the box? default: true
 	strings: dict						// See "Localizable strings"
+	markfrist: bool						// Automatically mark the first item in list?

 ## Localizable strings
 List of localizable strings with default values...

 	'default':'Always available: ',
 	'help':'Available shortcuts',
-	'defaultaction':'<em>(Standard)</em>'
+	'defaultaction':''